 You may have dabbled a bit already, or be writing a novel, or you might simply want to learn how to start.
 At the end of the course you will received detailed feedback on a story of your own choosing that you have created over the three days.
 Graduates also receive a 10% discount on our popular 30 week Fiction / Memoir course.

 Tutored by John Cranna, winner of the Commonwealth Writers Prize.
 John’s books have been published in NZ, Australia, UK and in France.
 Voted best Post-Graduate teacher by students at AUT University.
+He also edited NZ’s largest circulation magazine for five years.

 Venue: 23 Princes St, central Auckland.
 Free parking.
 (Large, well-ventilated room.
 Masks optional.)